-With 42 acres of land and no drainage outlet, RBJ Schelgel Park needed a drainage design that was cost-effective, aesthetically pleasing, and capable of managing the regional storm for the site.
-The park uses LID and infiltration exclusively for the stormwater management.
+With 42 acres of land and no drainage outlet, RBJ Schelgel Park needed a drainage design that was cost-effective, aesthetically pleasing and capable of managing the regional stormwater for the site.

-The City of Kitchener is leading the pack among Ontario municipalities handling stormwater runoff.
-The goal with the RBJ Schelgel Park project is to maintain the existing gravel infiltration conditions, support the City’s Low Impact Development (LID) policy, and ensure that the stormwater runoff design allows for free play within the park.
+The City of Kitchener is leading the pack among Ontario municipalities when it comes to handling stormwater runoff.
+In the case of the RBJ Schelgel Park project, the goal was to maintain the existing gravel infiltration conditions, support the City’s low impact development (LID) policy, and ensure that the stormwater runoff design allows for free play within the park.

-The main obstacle to overcome with this project is to ensure the site and its grading can handle a large storm event, provide water quality, and have the storage volume to ensure infiltration.
-As well, in the case of smaller storm events, the surface infiltration designs should not impact enjoyment of the park.
+The main obstacle to overcome was to ensure that the site and its grading would be capable of handling a large storm event and providing water quality, and would have sufficient storage volume for infiltration.

-3. Highlight how a receptive client and good contractor can make an LID project succeed.
+3. Highlight how a receptive client and a good contractor can make an LID project succeed

 ABOUT THE PRESENTER

 Jennifer Young has 13 years of consulting experience, specializing in various aspects of water resources engineering, including low impact development (LID), green infrastructure, and integrated stormwater management planning.